 The ability for customers to leave online reviews has led to a big improvement in customer care, which can only be a good thing.
 If things don’t go well between you and your client it is better to resolve it before it is taken online.
 Contact the couple as soon as possible to apologise and ask how they would like the situation to be resolved, BEFORE the couple leave a negative review.
 Most negative reviews are as a result of a business failing to resolve an issue, rather than the issue itself.
 Reputable review sites can not remove negative reviews where the reviewer has reason to feel aggrieved, so once a fair and reasonable review has been posted it will only be removed at the reviewer’s request, so it is best to prevent the situation arising.

 Sometimes a service simply isn’t up to a bride’s high expectations, and we all know those expectations aren’t always reasonable.

 Negative reviews can feel like a personal attack and it is easy to over-react, however most brides will consider a business’s reviews to be more credible if there are a mix of reviews, not just highly positive ones.

-According to recent research (February 2016) 72% of brides would prefer to book a company who has a mixture of good and bad reviews as long as the business has demonstrated that the situation that arose was dealt with appropriately and is unlikely to happen to them.
+According to research 72% of brides would prefer to book a company who has a mixture of good and bad reviews as long as the business has demonstrated that the situation that arose was dealt with appropriately and is unlikely to happen to them.